gnello/in-memory-file-storage-server/doc/filesystem.md

 #### Open with no flag
 In this case, the file must be present in the filesystem and it must not be locked by other threads, that means that his reference count might be greater than zero.
 After that, it can be accessed without additional concerns.
 If the file is not present in the filesystem or is locked, then the opening will fail.
-In addition, there might be a thread waiting to open the file with the `O_LOCK` flag, in this case the opening will fail, treating the file as if it were locked.
+In addition, there might be a thread waiting to lock the file, or to open it with the `O_LOCK` flag, in this case the opening will fail, treating the file as if it were locked.

 #### Open with `O_LOCK` flag
-In this case, the file must be present in the filesystem and it must not be locked by other threads.
-In addition, it must not be already opened by other threads, including the invoking one, that means that his reference count must be equal to zero.
+In this case, the file must be present in the filesystem, and it must not be locked by other threads.
+In addition, it must not be already opened by other threads, that means that his reference count must be equal to zero, or it may be greater than zero but his reference list must contain only the invoking thread.
 After that, it can be locked without additional concerns.
 If the file is not present or is locked by other threads, then the opening will fail.
-If the file is opened by other threads, including the invoking one, the filesystem will wait until each thread closes it and his reference count shrinks to zero, then it will lock the file as soon as possible.
+If the file is opened by other threads, the filesystem will wait until each thread closes it and his reference count shrinks to zero, or until his reference list will contain only the invoking thread, then it will lock the file as soon as possible.
-Notice that if a thread open a file without lock, and then try to open the same file providing the `O_LOCK` flag, but without closing the previous open, then the opening will fail preventing a deadlock.

 #### Open with `O_CREATE` flag
 In this case, the only concern is that the file must not be already present in the filesystem.
 After that, it can be